yujiri8/fluxtalk/README.md

 Fluxtalk is this idea [a friend](https://github.com/pypypypypypypypypyp) had when we were talking about the design of chat systems.
-He threw out the idea of a system where you can see people's text appear in real time instead of just the "person is typing" and we agreed it could make communication easier in a couple of ways:
+She threw out the idea of a system where you can see people's text appear in real time instead of just the "person is typing" and we agreed it could make communication easier in a couple of ways:

 * No ninjaing